 Actually, yes there is!
 While you may be missing out on the employer match up to a certain percentage that some companies do, you can still save for retirement on your own.

 The solo 401K and the SEP IRA are both popular plans among freelancers.
-A benefit to putting money in a contract vs. full-time employee role is that you can put a lot more in these when you’re solo versus the cap set by your business.
+A benefit to investing money in a contract vs. full-time employee role is that you can put a lot more in these when you’re solo versus the cap set by your business.
 As of 2021, the SEP-IRA contributions max out at $58,000 as does the solo 401K.

 Don’t let the lack of employer match/or perceived stability scare you.
 For me personally, when I was teaching, I was barely contributing $200 a month to my retirement.
-Sometimes during freelancing, I’ll sock away $3K a month.
+Sometimes during freelancing, I’ll sock away thousands a month.
 I’m making more, so I’m saving more.

 I am a big fan of understanding what’s going on with your money and taxes but it can get very complicated.
 For help around how to pay taxes as an independent contractor and saving for retirement, I do recommend speaking with an accountant/financial advisor.
 It may cost you a little extra, but it well worth handing the headache off to a person who specifically focuses on that skill.

 If you’re looking for an easy way to set up your 401K for freelancers check out Wealthfront.com.
 I am a huge fan of their service, having used them for the past several years.
-They are super user-friendly and helpful to help you determine the right type of account for your needs.
+They are super user-friendly and help you determine the right type of account for your needs.
 Use my link to sign up and get your first $5K managed for free.

 (Disclosure, I’ll also get $5K managed for free when you use my link so it’s a win-win.
 Plus I LOVE them and recommend them to everyone I chat about finances with!
 But definitely check them out and make sure they’re right for you.)